LangSplatV2: High-dimensional 3D Language Gaussian Splatting with 450+ FPS: Related Work

 \section{Related Work}

 \textbf{3D Gaussian Splatting.} Recently, 3D Gaussian Splatting (3D-GS)~\cite{kerbl20233d} has received huge attention~\cite{yu2024mip,fu2024colmap} due to its significant speed advantage over neural radiance fields (NeRFs)~\cite{mildenhall2021nerf}.
-As a fundamental 3D modeling technology, it's been widely used in many downstream tasks~\cite{yu2023cogs,liu2023humangaussian,lu20243d}.
+As a fundamental 3D modeling technology, it's been widely used in many downstream tasks~\cite{yu2023cogs,fan2024momentum,liu2023humangaussian,lu20243d,han2024reparo}.
 Yang \textit{et al.}~\cite{yang2023deformable} extended 3D Gaussian Splatting to dynamic scenes by modeling deformable 3D Gaussians.
 Concurrently, 4D Gaussian Splatting~\cite{wu20234d} proposes to use multi-resolution voxel planes to model deformed Gaussians and attains high-quality video rendering results in real-time.
 Due to the explicit 3D modeling nature of 3D Gaussian Splatting, it has also been used for 3D editing.
 Gaussianeditor~\cite{chen2023gaussianeditor} offers swift and controllable 3D editing by tracing the editing target throughout the training process.
 Another concurrent work~\cite{fang2023gaussianeditor} edits 3D scenes using text instruction, which attains two times faster training speed compared with Instruct-NeRF2NeRF~\cite{haque2023instruct}.
 Many methods~\cite{zhou2024dreamscene360,tang2024lgm,ren2023dreamgaussian4d} utilize 3D Gaussian Splatting for text-driven 3D generation.
 GSGEN~\cite{chen2023text} incorporates direct geometric priors from 3D Gaussians and obtains a text-to-3D generation model that captures high-frequency components.
-LangSplat~\cite{qin2023langsplat} adopts 3D-GS to model a 3D language field and is 199 $\times$ faster than the previous state-of-the-art method LERF.
+3D-GS has also been adopted for generative 3D reconstruction, which has recently attracted significant interest owing to its effectiveness with sparse observations.
+The first framework of its kind was introduced by Liu \emph{et al.}~\cite{liu2024reconx}, who pioneered generative 3D reconstruction by modeling it as a temporal generation task.
+Wang \emph{et al.}~\cite{wang2025videoscene} subsequently accelerated this approach by using one-step diffusion.
+Recently, 3D language fields have also embraced 3D-GS.
+LangSplat~\cite{qin2023langsplat} adopts 3D-GS to model a 3D language field and is 199 $\times$ faster than LERF~\cite{kerr2023lerf}.
 However, LangSplat is still not a real-time method, which undermines its broad application prospects.